Wayland High School: Academics

 Students at Wayland High School are required to take courses in English, Social Studies, Mathematics, Science, Wellness, and Fine Arts in order to graduate.
 Courses are offered at the Advanced Placement, Honors, college, and Introductory level.
 Since the Class of 2022, Wayland High School only calculates unweighted GPAs.

 The vast majority of students pursue post-secondary education after leaving WHS.
 92% of the class of 2022 planned on attending either a 4-year college, 2-year college, or prep school.
 In the past five years the top schools where students have matriculated include: Boston College, Boston University, Clark University, Harvard University, Northeastern University, Syracuse University, Tufts University, University of Massachusetts Amherst, University of Massachusetts Lowell, University of Michigan, University of New Hampshire, University of Vermont, University of Wisconsin, and Worcester Polytechnic Institute.

 Awards and recognition

 Wayland High School is accredited by the New England Association of Schools and Colleges (NEASC).

 In their 2021 rankings, U.S. News & World Report ranked WHS as #16 in Boston, MA Metro Area High Schools, #18 in Massachusetts High Schools, and #539 in National Rankings.

-The faculty at Wayland High School has been nominated for, and won, numerous awards for their teaching.
-One of the most awarded teachers was former Social Studies and Business Department Head, Kevin Delaney.
-"Delaney is the recipient of the 2017 New England History Teachers Association Kidger Award for excellence in teaching, the 2016 Massachusetts Daughters of the American Revolution U.S. History Teacher of the Year, and the 2014 Massachusetts History Teacher of the Year."
-Delaney retired at the end of the 2020–2021 school year.

-Numerous Wayland teachers have also won the Goldin Foundation Award for Excellence in Teaching including: Retired Couselinig Department Coordinator Marybeth Sacramone (2016), Former Business Teacher James Page (2011), Retired Drama Teacher Richard Weingartner (2005), Retired Social Studies Teacher Daniel Frio (1992), and Retired English Teacher Joseph Auciello (1991).